 MCP server by met44

-A Model Context Protocol (MCP) server that lets long-running AI agent sessions communicate with you via Telegram.
-Send messages to the agent and receive updates — all from your phone.
+A Model Context Protocol (MCP) server that lets AI agents communicate with you via Telegram.
+Supports multiple machines and agents simultaneously with session isolation.
+Includes a Telegram Mini App for managing sessions from your phone.

 Zero config needed — the installer handles everything, including Telegram bot creation.